 Interventions: missing returns: background

-Responsibility for missing return cases sits with Debt Management and Banking (DMB) and you need to check for other interest via IDMS before beginning any intervention.
+Responsibility for missing return cases sits with Debt Management (DM) and you need to check for other interest via IDMS before beginning any intervention.

-DMB activity is restricted to LP cases under the memorandum of understanding between SI and DMB.
+DM activity is restricted to LM cases under the memorandum of understanding between FIS and DM.

 The centralised team in Sheffield carry out initial work on the lists.
 They will refer cases to operational teams where appropriate.
 Operational teams should refer to LPOG3450.

-Tier two work arising from missing return cases
+Tier 2 work arising from missing return cases

 If returns are not being submitted but central assessments are paid, it is likely that the true liability is much higher.
 This type of intervention will fall into the Schedule 24 penalty regime.
 LPOG3490 gives hints on identifying tier two cases.